Book a Tour →

 Frequently Asked Questions

 Three days gives you enough time to cover the CBD highlights, South Bank, and one day trip (Moreton Island or Lone Pine).
-Five days allows you to explore the inner suburbs in depth and add a wine country excursion.
-If you're using Brisbane as a base for South East Queensland, a week lets you reach the Sunshine Coast, Gold Coast, and even a night on Stradbroke Island.
+Five days allows you to explore the inner suburbs in depth and add a wine country excursion to Tamborine Mountain.
+If you're using Brisbane as a base for South East Queensland, a week lets you reach the Sunshine Coast, Gold Coast, and even a night on Minjerribah (Stradbroke Island).
+Brisbane genuinely rewards longer stays — see our 3-Day Brisbane Itinerary.

 Extremely.
-Lone Pine Koala Sanctuary, Streets Beach at South Bank, the Queensland Museum, Moreton Island, and Mt Coot-tha Botanic Gardens are all fantastic with children.
-Brisbane's generally sunny weather and abundance of free outdoor spaces make it one of Australia's most family-friendly cities.
+Lone Pine Koala Sanctuary (hold a koala, hand-feed kangaroos), Streets Beach at South Bank (Australia's only inner-city beach, free), the Queensland Museum (free, excellent natural history), Moreton Island (sand boarding, snorkelling, dolphins), and Mt Coot-tha Botanic Gardens are all fantastic with children.
+Brisbane's sunny weather and abundance of free outdoor spaces make it one of Australia's most family-friendly cities.